IBBoard/bbreplay/README.md

 ![Sample game map replay](docs/sample-replay.gif)

+BBReplay can be used to generate statistics, but the focus is on recreating blow-by-blow accounts of a game - like the old match reports in White Dwarf magazine.

 ## Running BBReplay

 All BBReplay scripts need a log file and a replay database.
 The database provides the team details and the user commands, while the log file provides the results of rolls.